Roland St John: Career

-'Personality of the Diocese'

-The Church Chronicle in 1958 reported him as 'Personality of the Diocese':

-Do our people realise the colossal job that the Registrar of the Diocese is doing?
-Mr. St John is always available to help Clergy and laypeople in their problems connected with the Diocese.
-He is Secretary of the Diocesan Council, where his knowledge and help are invaluable.
-The Registrar attends each meeting of the Councils and Advisory bodies of Church Schools and Institutions.
-He is without fear or favour.
-We cannot but record a mere fraction of his activities, and they are always carried out with good sense, good humour, and accurate knowledge.
-The Registrar also has acted as Secretary of this journal, and with his loyal staff does more than most of us realise to help forward the work of the Diocese.

 Building program

 Combining his financial acumen and his strong sense of vocation he also helped initiate the diocese's ambitious building program, which included expansion of diocesan schools, rebuilding existing hostels for the aged, and building new hostels.
 One of these, Spiritus Symes Thorpe, an extensive facility for the aged at Toowoomba, was opened in 1961 as an outcome of his extensive negotiations with a major benefactor.

 The Diocese had long wanted to extend St John's Cathedral and knew that this would be an enormous undertaking.
 With the Diocese's improved financial position, the 2nd stage of cathedral construction began in 1965 and was completed in 1968.
 St John was actively involved in fund-raising for the construction and in its design and project management.

 He was also involved in the 1960s' controversy about St Martin's Hospital, in Cathedral Square, which the Church proposed to replace with a new hospital at Zillmere.
 The proposal was stayed by the 'Save St Martin's' movement and went to litigation.
 In 1975 the Supreme Court upheld the Church's decision to move the hospital.
 Archbishop Felix Arnott said: 'This was a very satisfactory conclusion, and was a great tribute to the efforts of our lawyers and Mr. R T St John, who was largely responsible for preparing the material'.
 The old building is now a church office.